TeenLife

 How did you decide which summer program was right for you?

-I had applied to summer film programs across the country and compared each one.
-LMU offers an exceptional film program, one of the top in the country, so attending their pre-college programs sounded like a wonderful opportunity to further my passion in film while being taught by experienced professionals.
-I had also toured the school prior to attending their film program and fell in love with their futuristic facilities and welcoming community.
+I applied to summer film programs across the country and compared each one.
+LMU offers an exceptional film program — one of the top in the country — so attending their pre-college programs sounded like a wonderful opportunity to further my passion for film and be taught by experienced professionals.
+I had also toured the school before attending its film program and fell in love with its futuristic facilities and welcoming community.

 What was a typical day in your summer program?

 I had the privilege of attending two programs LMU offered.
-Summer prior to my junior year, I attended the Beginning Screenwriting program.
-A typical day would consist of waking up around 7:00 a.m., getting breakfast, then heading to class from 9:00 a.m. to 12:00 p.m.
-In class, we learned to write a character analysis, beat-sheets, and scripts.
-Then, we grabbed lunch and walked around campus, we had an afternoon class from 1:00 p.m. - 3:00 p.m. where we continued our studies.
+Summer before my junior year, I attended the Beginning Screenwriting program.
+A typical day consisted of waking up around 7, getting breakfast, then heading to a three-hour class.
+In class, we learned to write a character analysis, beat sheets, and scripts.
+At noon we grabbed lunch and walked around campus, and then had a different three-hour afternoon class where we continued our studies.

-After class finished, we were able to roam the campus, work on homework, use on-campus facilities, or hang out.
-Then, we had dinner at the dining hall and usually a career-oriented session following.
+After class, we roamed the campus, worked on homework, used on-campus facilities, or hung out before dinner, often followed by a career-oriented session.
 The second program I attended was Acting for the Camera.
-The structure of a daily agenda was quite similar to Beginning Screenwriting, but instead of writing in a classroom, the class would be venturing around campus, acting in scenes and learn-ing film production skills.
+The structure of a daily agenda was quite similar to Beginning Screenwriting, but instead of writing in a classroom, the class ventured around campus, acting in scenes and learning film production skills.

 What was the most memorable moment of your summer?

 The most memorable moments were “table reads” in the Beginning Screenwriting program.
-Once someone completed a script, the entire class would sit down and participate in a “read through”.
-We would read scripts about anything - from a world dominated by watermelons to a boy writing letters to his old house and “the house” writing back.
+Once someone completed a script, the entire class would participate in a read-through.
+We read scripts about all topics, from a world dominated by watermelons to a boy writing letters to his old house and the house writing back.

 What advice do you have for teens looking at summer programs?

 Get out of your comfort zone.
-If you have a passion for something, but you are nervous to take the first steps, summer programs offer a perfect way to put yourself in a college simulation.
-You are able to get first-hand experience as a college student, taking classes you enjoy, making friendships with others from across the globe, and learning to become more independent in all aspects of life.
-In my opinion, it is better to try something and decide you don’t enjoy it than let it pass you by and regret taking advantage of the opportunity when you had the chance.
+If you have a passion for something but you are nervous to take the first steps, summer programs offer a perfect way to put yourself in a college simulation.
+You get first-hand experience as a college student, taking classes you enjoy, making friendships with others from across the globe, and learning to become more independent in all aspects of life.
+I think it's better to try something and decide you don’t enjoy it than let it pass you by and regret taking advantage of the opportunity when you have the chance.

 MIRANDA DEL SOL, Tisch Summer High School Program